 Recently Mike started at a new company.
 Between jobs, he was home for 2 weeks.
 I know he needed the break from working all the crazy hours.
 Yet, it did kind of put us behind a little bit.

 Not too bad. but it could have been worse.
 Mike struggled back and forth with if he should leave his job of 2 years, but decided to take the plunge.
 No matter what his decision was I was supporting him.

 Mike works for a traffic control company.
 You know those annoying detours and lane closures you see on the road… yeah that’s what he does.
 He sets everything up and some people don’t like to obey the signs.
 Mike comes home every couple of weeks with a story about one of his co-workers.
 Those stories scare me.

 Benefits new VS old company

-He works semi-good hours, gets a 401k, insurance, and PTO.
+He works semi-good hours and gets a 401k, insurance, and PTO.
 Mike’s job is dangerous and the company was not paying him enough to risk his life on highways.
-If they did give him a raised it was only a few cents.
+If they did give him a raise it was only a few cents.
 Between taxes and child support deducted from his checks.
 Some weeks it seemed impossible that we would ever get caught up.

 Budgeting Powers….
 ACTIVATE!

 Since Mike is starting this new job and will be working crazy hours.
 I am taking it upon myself to be the one who handles our finances more than what I am doing now.
 I am going to get this budget in order.
 So let’s see what I can learn from the budget mom.

 Finding a pro that you can relate to

 To get our budget in order we are turning to none other than the budget mom herself Miko.
 I have been following her for a while and I like her style.
 If you don’t know who The Budget Mom is then let me explain.
 She is this badass chick who kicked her financial situation’s ass.
 She is all about a weekly cash envelope system that works for you.